 The legal reserve represents the amount set aside from retained earnings and is not distributable to the Bank's shareholders.
 Article 60° of the Macau Financial System Act requires credit institutions incorporated in Macau transfer at least 20% of their net annual profits to their legal reserve account until that fund amounts to half of the share capital.
-Once the amount referred to in the preceding paragraph has been reached, credit institutions shall transfer at least 10% of their annual net profits to the legal reserve account until the reserve fund is equal to the share capital.
+Once the amount referred to in the preceding paragraph has been reached, credit institutions shall transfer at least 10% of their annual net profits to the legal reserve account until the share capital.